 Mu Lan has no means of getting home, nor does she have anywhere to stay.
 Joon Min doesn’t feel comfortable having her in his loft.
 He’s a top star and the press are watching for scandals; he has trouble enough trying to hide Jun Qiang there and keeping it a secret from his uncle.

-With his spendthrift personality, Joon Min rents her a furnished studio near his.
-But of course he’s only doing it for Jun Qiang’s sake.
+With his spendthrift personality, Joon Min has Jun Quiang rent her a furnished studio near his.
+But of course he insists he’s only doing it for Jun Qiang’s sake.
 And it’s all “for Jun Qiang” when he gives her spending money and makes sure her refrigerator is stocked and she has basic necessities.

 Jun Qiang is so busy with his brothers he doesn’t have time for Mu Lan and she wanders the city alone.
 She visits the location filming site to give Joon Min support.
 Joon Min sees her traveling home late by herself and has the van follow her back.